seinecle/codapps/docs/generated-slides/subdir/variables-and-objects_temp_pdf.md

 - `playerAge` this is the name I chose for the variable, it could have been anything else.
 By convention it always starts *without* a capitalized letter and it has *no space* in it.
 - The `;` shows the end of this instruction and *is mandatory* (if you don't put it, the program tries to read the next line as the direct continuation of this one, and it gets confused).

-//ST: !
 <2> A value is assigned to the variable (this can be done as many times as we need)

-- `playerAge`: our variable, created just above.
+- `playerAge` is our variable, created just above.
-- `=`: the right of the equal sign will be the value of the variable.
+- `=` the right of the equal sign will be the value of the variable.
-- `22`: this is the value I store in the variable `playerAge`. *Don't use double quote around the value*.
+- `22` is the value I store in the variable `playerAge`. *Don't use double quote around the value*.
 - The `;` shows the end of this instruction and *is mandatory*.

 To repeat: __we did not put double quotes around 22!
 Double quotes `" "` are only for `String` variables! __